|Captain Dennis Gautreau|

 Captain Dennis started diving in South Louisiana where he was born and raised.
 He spent many years diving the oilrigs and gas platforms in the Gulf of Mexico and sites around Florida and Mexico, spear fishing, shooting pictures and video.
 In the mid 80’s he became an Instructor and started traveling and living in the Caribbean and other destinations around the world.
 He then moved to Colorado where he worked and managed dive centers before opening a PADI Dive & Travel Center.
 After 5 years he sold the store and moved back to the islands, where he earned his captain’s license.

 Currently Captain Dennis has a Master 200-ton US Coast Guard License.
 He is a Master Scuba Instructor with PADI and SSI and a First Response Instructor.
 Dennis also enjoys chartering sailboats around the Caribbean for work and fun.
-After a couple of years as relief Captain for the Aggressor Fleet, Dennis is now Captain of the BAHAMAS AGGRESSOR™.
+After a couple of years as relief Captain for the Aggressor Fleet, Dennis became the launch Captain for the BAHAMAS AGGRESSOR™.
+After several years in the Bahamas, Dennis is not the 1st Captain on the larger BELIZE AGGRESSOR IV™.
 During his time off he enjoys spending it with his two grown children, family in Louisiana and Colorado and friends around the world.

 |John Garroway (First Mate) is originally from St Vincent and the Grenadines, John adopted Belize as his home in 1981.
 Now a true Belizean at heart John has worked on the reefs here for over 25 years and the last 17 of those years have been on Liveaboards.
 What John loves about being on BELIZE AGGRESSOR IV™ is the diving (of course!) and mixing with people from around the world, especially if they will discuss politics with him.
 His unofficial ambition is to be Mayor of Belize!
 In the BELIZE AGGRESSOR IV™ family John is like our favourite uncle and is affectionately known as "King Willy".|